Abdulhaleem-6/youtube-file-sync/README.md

     ```

 2.  **Set Deploy-Time Variables:**
-    Your stack reads environment variables on deployment for the `Youtube` Lambda.
+    Your stack reads environment variables on deployment for the `youtube-search` Lambda.
 Create a `.env` file or export them in your shell:

     ```ini
     # .env